stefan-hoeck/idris2-async/README.md

 parallel.
 In a real application, these could be fibers trying to read from or write to different sockets.
 We do not want any system thread to be blocked in such a scenario since we are just waiting for an event to occur.
-As such, we want to be able to run *a lot* such computations in parallel:
+As such, we want to be able to run *a lot* of these computations in parallel:

 ```idris